Beginning artists often seek art painting tips on how to improve art skills.

-One very simple, but often overlooked, art painting tip is to move in closer to your stars.
+One very simple, but often overlooked, art painting tip is to move in closer to your star.

 Eliminate unnecessary space.
-And then you can use simple tonal or color changes to add interest around the stars.
+And then you can use simple tonal or color changes to add interest around the star.

 In a still life you control the lighting and composition.
 Take the time to thoughtfully arrange and light the objects in it.

 Thoughtful and conscious intention is how to improve art skills.